-Myths About Advertising-

 The less successful will contend that paying for live-transfer leads is a waste of time and a gamble.
 They’ll explain to you how they invested a couple of hundred bucks here and there, with some profit, but nothing to write home about.
 Don’t listen to them.
 Outsource your advertising when generating leads.
 Don’t spend time promoting yourself through cold-calling when there are businesses who base their entire income on doing it for you.

 This constitutes as your time-honored approaches such as billboard, television, and radio ads.
-Contrary to popular belief, digital marketing has not actually killed all traditional forms of advertising (though, good SEO and a wonderful site is always going to be highly advantageous)
+Contrary to popular belief, digital marketing has not actually killed all traditional forms of advertising (though, good SEO and a wonderful site is always going to be highly advantageous).
+What you are trying to do is turn those browsing your site or your advertisements into potential customers.

 Don’t get the wrong idea, and it’s all about the frequency in which your ads are seen.
 Someone may pass the same billboard a dozen times before they pick up a phone, but that billboard may be seen by thousands in a single day.
 Think outside of the box and find a niche way to get your advertisement seen by your target demographic.